To configure video delivery using Low Latency MPEG-DASH, contact the technical support email@example.com

 - Players: segments loading and buffering them.

-Each video stream conversion stage increases the video delay time, which can be critical for certain types of content: sports events, news releases, events related to esports, and interactive.
+Each stream conversion stage increases latency, which can be critical for certain types of content: sports events, news releases, events related to esports, and interactive.

 Low Latency MPEG-DASH